DPDK/dpdk/doc/guides/contributing/patches.rst

 * There is a mailing list where developers submit patches.
 * There are maintainers for hierarchical components.
 * Patches are reviewed publicly on the mailing list.
-* Successfully reviewed patches are merged to the master branch of the repository.
+* Successfully reviewed patches are merged to the repository.

+|

+* There are main repository ``dpdk`` and sub-repositories ``dpdk-next-*``.
+* A patch should be sent for its target repository.
+Like net drivers should be on top of dpdk-next-net repository.
+* All sub-repositories are merged into main repository for -rc1 and -rc2 versions of the release.
+* After -rc2 release all patches should target main repository.

 The mailing list for DPDK development is `dev@dpdk.org <http://dpdk.org/ml/archives/dev/>`_.
 Contributors will need to `register for the mailing list <http://dpdk.org/ml/listinfo/dev>`_ in order to submit patches.